-Management assesses the recoverability of tangible and intangible assets on an annual basis.
-Determining whether any of those assets are impaired requires an estimation of the recoverable amount of the asset to the Group.
+Management are required to assess the impairment of intangible assets and goodwill annually.
+As these are part of the single cash generating unit that has been identified, management assesses the recoverability of tangible and intangible assets together, on an annual basis.
+Determining whether any of those assets are impaired requires an estimation of the recoverable amount of the asset to the Group, with the recoverable amount being the higher of fair value less cost of disposal and value in use.
 This calculation requires the Group to estimate the future cash flows expected to arise from the asset and a suitable discount rate in order to calculate present value for the asset and compare that to its carrying value.
 This concluded that no impairment loss is required against those assets.
-Details of the impairment loss testing is set out in Note 13.
+Details of the impairment loss testing is set out in Note 11.